Sabeer-Junaid/QR-Code-Component/README.md

 ![image](https://github.com/Sabeer-Junaid/blog-preview-card/assets/59570904/935ae634-6d24-4cf5-b811-3d217399a760)

-This is a solution to the Blog preview card challenge on Frontend Mentor.
+This is a solution to the QR-Code Component challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents